 Split-Interest Agreements - The University is the income or remainder beneficiary for various perpetual and charitable remainder trusts held by third party trustees where the trustee has no discretion regarding the beneficiaries' participation in the trust.
 The University's beneficial interest in these agreements and related contribution revenue is recognized at the fair value at the date of donation.
-Changes from year to year in the fair value of the University's beneficial interest agreements in the fair value of the University's beneficial interest are reported as a change in value of split-interest agreements in the appropriate net asset class according to the trust restrictions.
+Changes from year to year in the fair value of the University's beneficial interest are reported as a change in value of split-interest agreements in the appropriate net asset class according to the trust restrictions.